CelsiaSolaraStarflare/Fyona-Editor/others/README.md

 # Fyona Editorial Studio
 ![PA Logo on Ofiicial Accounts](https://github.com/user-attachments/assets/decb9d1a-5d95-4bc5-9117-7150110f8c97)

-Fiona is a web-based editorial layout studio that allows users to create magazine-style layouts with AI assistance capabilities.
-Built with Flask (Python) on the backend and vanilla JavaScript on the frontend, Fiona provides a visual canvas for designing layouts with precise grid controls and an AI assistant powered by Qwen3-VL-Plus.
+Fiona is a web-based editorial layout studio that allows users to create magazine-style layouts by hand.
+Built with Flask (Python) on the backend and vanilla JavaScript on the frontend, Fiona provides a visual canvas for designing layouts with precise grid controls.

 ## Key Features

 - **Visual Layout Editor**: Drag-and-drop interface for creating magazine-style layouts
-- **AI Assistant Integration**: Intelligent layout suggestions and modifications using Qwen3-VL-Plus
 - **Multi-page Support**: Create and manage multi-page documents with layer management
 - **Precise Grid Controls**: Column-based layouts with baseline grid alignment
 - **PDF Export**: Export layouts as vector or snapshot-based PDFs